nionmaron/nionmaron/README.md

 ![Nion](nion2.png)

-# Welcome to My Data Science GitHub Repository!
+# Welcome to My GitHub Repository!

 ## About Me

-Hello!
-Welcome to my Github repository.
+Hello!.
 My name is Nion and I'm passionate about data.
 I am a proficient programmer with a solid background in R, Python, and data science as a whole.
 This is the place where I share my projects and showcase my skills in data modeling, data mining, algorithms, machine learning, prediction, statistics, business intelligence, dashboard reporting, and decision making.

 ## Interests and Expertise
 My interest lies in understanding the power of data and leveraging it to extract valuable insights, make predictions, and drive decision making in a business context.
 I am highly skilled in: